JeremiahKaren/35percent.github.io/_posts/2018-10-27-your-filename.md

 Delancey have agreed to the establishment of a Traders Panel and traders want these issues, and the size of the relocation fund, (currently at an insufficient £634,700) to be decided by the Panel, but trader representations on the remit and format of the Panel have gone unanswered.

-Should it survive any legal The development of th shopping centre cannot go ahead without the approval of the Castle Square temporary facility.
-The
+## Delancey not there yet

+Delancey only secured a resolution to approve their shopping centre application after three planning committee meetings.
+It must now get a further planning permission for the trader's temporary facility on Castle Square, before they can undertake any shopping centre redevelopment.
+We must ensure that the traders get the best possible deal whatever happens; they need the temporary facility, but it must be better, so, if you would like to help achieve this,  please submit the following objection - just click here.

 Objection

 We welcome this proposed development as some mitigation to the detrimental impact of the redevelopment of the Elephant shopping centre on local independent traders.

 However, the Applicant's proposals require changes if the development is to benefit the number of traders who need help.
-We therefore support the comments and suggestions made by the Elephant Traders Association and Latin Elephant for improvements to the proposals, and ask that before any planning permission is granted that
+We therefore support the comments and suggestions made by the Elephant Traders Association and Latin Elephant for improvements to the Applicant's proposals, and ask that before any planning permission is granted that

 -	the size of the facility be increased to accommodate all the displaced independent traders who require new premises